bitnami/charts/bitnami/fluentd/README.md

 ## Upgrading

+### To 4.0.0

+In this version, introduces changes to the `tls.*` settings.
+The previous settings only would mount the TLS volume in the container, and have been removed as the Chart now includes `extraVolumes` and `extraVolumeMounts` which could be used for that purpose.
+The new `tls.*` settings will now configure SSL/TLS certificates for the out_forward communications in the Fluentd Forwarder and in_forward in the Fluentd Aggregator, securing the communications between the Forwarder and the Aggretator.

 ### To 3.1.0

 This version also introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
 More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
 Please, make sure that you have updated the chart dependencies before executing any upgrade.